sstubbs/postgres-xl-operator/README.md

 kubectl port-forward svc/[release-name]-[cluster-name]-svc
 ```

-## Installation

-Currently this only works locally using the source but a binary will be provided and a helm chart will be created for setting it up in cluster.

-### Quick Start
+## Quick Start

-#### Install The Operator
+### Install The Operator

 1. A Kubernetes cluster with helm 3 is required.
 2. Clone this repo
 3. `cd operations && ./create-namespace-crd.sh && cd ../`
 4. `helm3 install pgxlo chart`

-#### Creating a cluster
+### Creating a cluster

 1. `cd operations && ./create-postgres-xl-cluster.sh`
 2. Follow instructions

+## Installation

+Currently this only works locally using the source but a binary will be provided and a helm chart will be created for setting it up in cluster.

 ### Operator Running Locally From Source